Oliver Churchill

+William Oliver Churchill, DSO, MC (1914–1997) was a Special Operations Executive (SOE) officer during the Second World War.

 He was the younger brother of Walter Churchill and Peter Churchill.

 Early life

 Churchill was born in Stockholm in 1914 the son of William Algernon Churchill (1865–1947), a British Consul who served in Mozambique, Amsterdam, Pará in Brazil, Stockholm, Milan, Palermo, and Algiers, who was also an art connoisseur, and author of what is still the standard reference work on early European paper and papermaking, Watermarks in Paper.
 His mother was Violet (née Myers).

 He was educated at Stowe School and Cambridge University where he read Modern Languages at King's College, after which he studied architecture at Cambridge before his studies were interrupted by the war.

 Wartime activities

 As war became imminent, Churchill joined the Territorial Army and was soon called up to the Worcestershire Regiment, and became Company Commander.
 Following his brother, Peter, he joined the Special Operations Executive (SOE).
 In December 1941, he was posted to Malta and the Middle East to train Italian partisans and was subsequently posted to SOE Middle East headquarters in Cairo from where he was involved in clandestine, behind-the-lines work in Greece and Italy.
 His nom de guerre was Anthony Peters.